Jennifer Harman: Charity Poker

 In 2004, Harman took a year off from poker to have her second kidney transplant.
 She then founded Creating Organ Donation Awareness (CODA), a non-profit organization to raise money for the cause.

 Harman is a frequent charity poker tournament host.
 In March 2009, she organized a number of poker celebrities including ESPN analyst Lon McEachern and Howard Lederer in a two-day event that raised $111,000 for the National Kidney Foundation with the help of Curtis and Co Watches and Dream Team Poker.

 Harman is also an active fundraiser for the Nevada Society for the Prevention of Cruelty to Animals (NSPCA), for which she has raised hundreds of thousands of dollars through live tournaments and online tournaments at Full Tilt.
 In April 2009, she hosted the 3rd annual Jennifer Harman Charity Poker Tournament at the Venetian poker room in Las Vegas.
 The tournament has raised over half a million dollars and, in the past, has featured prizes such as a seat at the World Series of Poker Main Event, and dinner with Jennifer and Pete Rose.

-Personal life

-Harman was married to stylist Marco Traniello (m.
-2000-2013), who since became a professional poker player as well.
-They have twin boys.
-Traniello and Harman have since divorced.